About Passkeys and Security Keys

-- They may also be used as a 2nd factor (2-step verification) for our WFU Google Accounts.
+- First, it is important to know that passkeys are used at Wake Forest as a 2nd factor (2-step verification) for our WFU Google Accounts.

 What they are: